hannahlawrence/bibliographies/spectrallearning.md

 Y. Cem Subakan, Johannes Traa, Paris Smaragdis

+This paper presents a spectral algorithm for learning mixture of Hidden Markov Models, for which expectation maximization is often computationally infeasible.
+They employ the standard method of moments procedure to recover model parameters, representing a mixture HMM as an HMM with block diagonal transition matrix.
+Folloiwng this step, they resolve a permutation ambiguity using spectral properties of the global transition matrix, resulting in parameter estimation for individual HMMs.
+With empirical tests, they show that while the spectral algorithm alone does not always perform best, EM initialized with the spectral algorithm enjoys considerable improvement over random initialization.

 [Unsupervised Part-of-Speech Tagging with Anchor Hidden Markov Models](http://www.aclweb.org/anthology/Q16-1018) ACL '16

 Karl Stratos, Michael Collins, Daniel Hsu

+In this paper, the authors apply a different spectral method for learning a new variety of Hidden Markov Models, designed specifically for part-of-speech tagging.
+These HMMs, called Anchor Hidden Markov Models, are unique: they have at least one emission per hidden state such that it only has non-zero emission probability for that single hidden state (thus "anchoring" it).
+Their method for parameter recovery involves non-negative matrix factorization, and recovers the exact model parameters.
+They also explore various projection methods for dimensionality reduction for an observation-context expectation matrix, which is an input to their algorithm.
+In experiments on POS tagging with the universal treebank dataset, they achieve the best performance on 5 out of 10 languages.

 ### Dependency Parsing and PCFGs